energinet-digitalisering/energirobotter-reachy-marionette/README.md

-# ReachyMarionette
+# Energirobotter Reachy Marionette

-Copies poses of robot rig in Blender to physical (or simulated) Reachy robot.
+Copies poses of robot rig in Blender to physical (or simulated) Reachy robot by Pollen Robotics.

 ![ReachyMarionetteGif](docs/ReachyMarionette.gif)